 - Difficulty in forming secure attachments to others

 - Post Traumatic Stress Disorder, sleep and eating disorders, drug and alcohol dependancy

 This list is by no means exhaustive and it might all sound quite overwhelming.
-On a really positive note it is proven that talking therapies can improve your overall well-being and can help you to overcome some if not all of the above.
+On a really positive note it is proven that talking psychological therapies can improve your overall well-being and can help you to overcome some if not all of the above.

 Survivors of domestic abuse can understate or minimise the abuse without realising.
 They may have suffered from witnessing the abuse of others (e.g. a parent) and think ‘this doesn’t count’.

 Witnessing abuse within families (siblings, parents, grandparents) can be devastating.
 The messages we learn by witnessing this can affect our self esteem, the way we think and feel about things and can affect how we relate to others.

 Because it is still often referred to as domestic violence it is a common misconception that it only refers to physical aspects of abuse but it also includes: